-of those (ULT)
+of those (ULT) Jannes and Jambres...they (UST)

 The term those is a demonstrative adjective that refers to Jannes and Jambres.
 Paul is using the term as a noun.
 If your language does not use adjectives in that way, you can supply the names of the two men.
 Alternate translation: "of Jannes and Jambres" (See: Nominal Adjectives)